Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Materials and methods

-Secondly, PCA was applied on the ensemble of sensitivity indexes of the ensemble of temporally- and spatially-aggregated outcomes, in order to better visualize the outcomes that had a similar response to input factors and to evaluate the relationship between the overall effects of different factors.
-The R package FactoMineR \citep{le2008factominer} was used to carry out this analysis (Section \ref{subsec:Synthese}).
+Second, PCA was applied to the ensemble of sensitivity indices of the ensemble of temporally- and spatially-aggregated outputs, in order to better visualize the outputs that had similar responses to input factors and evaluate the relationship between the overall effects of the different factors.
+PCA was applied to the data set $\mathbf{S}$ (=($S_{ij})_{\ 1\le i\le 243,\ 1\le j\le 66}$), in which each row corresponds to each of the 243 configurations of the FFD and each column corresponds to each of the 11 main sensitivity indices and each of the 55 ($= \binom{11}{2}$) pairwise interaction indices.
+We used the R package FactoMineR \citep{le2008factominer} to carry out this analysis.